Breeding philosophy by James Lord

 We sell breeders that fall out of the block two calving pattern.
 These cattle are very good breeders they just fall out of our strict management practices.

-We use to identify all the wet cows on the first round with a year brand since the drought in 2008 we have stopped this practice.
-We are starting to use the NILS electronic identification device system, to identify these cows.
+We used to identify all the wet cows on the first round with a year brand however since the drought in 2008 we have stopped this practice.
+We are now use the NILS electronic identification device system, to identify these cows.